cbcrg/nf-phdcourse21/README.md

 previously introduced as shown below:

 ```
-./nextflow run rnaseq-nf -with-docker -with-report -with-trace -with-timeline -with-dag dag.png
+./nextflow run rnaseq-nf -with-singularity -with-report -with-trace -with-timeline -with-dag dag.png
 ```

 The `-with-report` option enables the creation of the workflow execution report.
 Open the file `report.html` with a browser to see the report created with the above command.

-The `-with-trace` option enables the create of a tab separated file containing runtime information for each executed task.
+The `-with-trace` option enables the creation of a tab separated file containing runtime information for each executed task.
 Check the content of the file `trace.txt` for an example.

 The `-with-timeline` option enables the creation of the workflow timeline report showing how processes where executed along time.
-This may be useful to identify most time consuming tasks and bottlenecks.
+This may be useful to identify the most time consuming tasks and bottlenecks.
 See an example at [this link](https://www.nextflow.io/docs/latest/tracing.html#timeline-report).

 Finally the `-with-dag` option enables to rendering of the workflow execution direct acyclic graph representation.
 Note: this feature requires the installation of [Graphviz](http://www.graphviz.org/) in your computer.
 See [here](https://www.nextflow.io/docs/latest/tracing.html#dag-visualisation) for details.

-Note: runtime metrics may be incomplete for run short running tasks as in the case of this tutorial.
+Note: runtime metrics may be incomplete for short running tasks as in the case of this tutorial.

 ### Step 15 - Run in the cloud using AWS Batch

-The built-in support for [AWS Batch](https://aws.amazon.com/batch/) allows the execution your workflow scripts only changing a few settings in the `nextflow.config` file.
+The built-in support for [AWS Batch](https://aws.amazon.com/batch/) allows the execution of your workflow scripts by only changing a few settings in the `nextflow.config` file.
 For example:

 ```
     process.container = 'nextflow/rnaseq-nf:latest'